snotskie/ttrpg/md/index.md

 Finally, **describe your character's appearance** and list **three or four items** your character always carries, within reason.
 These will be the items you begin the game with.

-You'll track a list of items that you typically carry with you, and other items they may have can be **determined in the moment**: Over the course of the story, you may perform Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.
+You'll track a list of items that you typically carry with you, and other items you may have can be **determined in the moment**: Over the course of the story, you may perform Checks to **find** new items, **create** new items, **purchase and sell** items, and even see if you **already have** items that could be narratively reasonable for you to have.

 And while most items are narrative, some **higher quality items** you acquire along the way may provide aid or effects similar to some Abilities.

 ### GM Guide: Creating NPCs
 <!-- _class: guide -->

 You do not need to go through the entire character creation process to create NPCs for your table.
-Instead, you only need the following and can improvise the rest:
+Instead, you only need the following and may improvise the rest:

 - Focus and History Stat Die.
 - What the NPC's motivation and quirks are and how they relate to two PCs' histories.